if-i-shajan/Useful-Links/README.md

 # Useful-Links
-An awesome list of events and fellowship opportunities
+An awesome list of events and fellowship opportunities is here..

 ## Contents